 About Anli Serfontein

-She has broad-ranging experience working in the international media as a television producer, documentary filmmaker and journalist and has worked for all the big names in television, including Reuters and the BBC.
+Anli has broad-ranging experience working in the international media as a television producer, documentary filmmaker and journalist and commentator has worked for all the big names in television, including Reuters and the BBC.
 Anli started her journalistic career in The Netherlands, where she studied documentary film-making at IKON Television in the early Eighties before returning to South Africa in 1986.

 After working as a journalist and television producer in southern Africa during the heady late eighties and early nineties, covering States of Emergencies, township unrest, the road to independence in Namibia, Mandela's release and the multi-party talks in South Africa, she returned to Europe and settled in Germany in 1995.

 For many years she was an all-rounder covering everything from culture to sport to politics to economics and the Church-State conflict.
 In Germany, she worked as a researcher for the BBC 's Brian Hanrahan, delving into the past for many of the stories he did from Germany on the Fall of the Wall and the Second World War.
 In the last few years Anli specialised on inter-cultural, inter-religious and ecumenical issues.

 Interviewing advisors of President Mahmoud Ahmadinejad in Kazakhstan (2009)

 For 17 years Germany's oldest city, Trier on the Moselle was her home.
 Her first book "From Rock to Kraut" was published in March 2008 and humourously relates her story of settling in Germany and the problems she encountered along the way.
 It received wide-spread acclaim.